Frederick St. John, 2nd Viscount Bolingbroke1

 M, #106134, b.
 16 July 1734, d.
 26 January 1794

-Lt.-Gen. Henry Herbert, 10th Earl of Pembroke was born on 16 July 1734.1 He was also reported to have been born on 3 July 1734.
-He was the son of Lt.-Gen. Henry Herbert, 9th Earl of Pembroke and Mary FitzWilliam.
-He married Lady Elizabeth Spencer, daughter of Lt.-Gen. Charles Spencer, 3rd Duke of Marlborough and Hon.
-Elizabeth Trevor, on 12 March 1756 at Langley, Buckinghamshire, England.1 He was also reported to have been married on 23 March 1756.
-He died on 26 January 1794 at age 59.1
+Lt.-Gen. Henry Herbert, 10th Earl of Pembroke was born on 16 July 1734.1 He was the son of Lt.-Gen. Henry Herbert, 9th Earl of Pembroke and Mary FitzWilliam.3 He married Lady Elizabeth Spencer, daughter of Lt.-Gen. Charles Spencer, 3rd Duke of Marlborough and Hon.
+Elizabeth Trevor, on 12 March 1756 at Langley, Buckinghamshire, EnglandG.1 He was also reported to have been married on 23 March 1756.3 He died on 26 January 1794 at age 59.1

 Child of Lt.-Gen. Henry Herbert, 10th Earl of Pembroke and Lady Elizabeth Spencer